 Naked Brand Group Limited, an Australian company, was formed on May 11, 2017 under the name "Bendon Group Holdings Limited."
-We were formed to serve as a holding company for Naked Brand Group Inc., a Nevada corporation ("Naked"), and Bendon Limited, a New Zealand company ("Bendon") after the consummation of the Transactions (as defined in the section titled "-The Merger and Reorganization").
+We were formed to serve as a holding company for Naked Brand Group Inc., a Nevada corporation ("Naked"), and Bendon Limited, a New Zealand company ("Bendon") after the consummation of the Transactions (described below).